uqzzhao/Programming-Geophysics-In-Python/README.md

 ### Method 1
 If you're familiar with installing Python packages/modules via Anaconda, you may configure your computer (Linux OS only) from scratch following the steps below:
-1. First, download and install (Anaconda Python 3)[https://www.anaconda.com/distribution/#download-section].
+1. First, download and install [Anaconda Python 3](https://www.anaconda.com/distribution/#download-section).
-This should be as simple as downloading a bash script called something like "Anaconda3-2019.03-Linux-x86_64.sh" and then running the script in the terminal. i.e. using something like *sudo ./Anaconda3-2019.03-Linux-x86_64.sh*.
+This should be as simple as downloading a bash script called something like "Anaconda3-2019.03-Linux-x86_64.sh" and then running the script in the terminal. i.e. using something like:
+*sudo ./Anaconda3-2019.03-Linux-x86_64.sh*.
 2. Once Anaconda Python has been installed, you can install escript by running:
 *conda install esys-escript -c aellery -c conda-forge*

 ### Method 2